MattiSG/Watai/README.md

 #### Node & NPM ####

-Watai runs as a [Node.js](http://nodejs.org) module, and has dependencies on other modules.

-You will therefore need the Node runtime, and NPM to manage dependencies, which [comes with Node](http://npmjs.org/doc/README.html#Super-Easy-Install).
+Watai runs as a [Node.js](http://nodejs.org) module with dependencies on external modules.
+You will therefore need the Node runtime and package manager (NPM).

 _Watai has been tested only with Node 0.6, not yet with 0.8.
 If you already have Node, you should stick with 0.6 for the moment._

-**Download the Node package for your environment:**
+**Download the Node+NPM package for your environment:**

 - [Precompiled for OS X](http://nodejs.org/dist/v0.6.18/node-v0.6.18.pkg).
 - [Precompiled for Windows](http://nodejs.org/dist/v0.6.18/node-v0.6.18.msi).
 - Or use a [package manager](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager) to get Node v0.6.

+If you’re under Windows and don’t have admin privileges, you might have to define `PATH` as a user environment variable and set it to `<install_drive>:\Program Files\nodejs`.

 #### Selenium Server ####